shiroichi28/react-movieParadise/README.md

 # Movie Paradise

-StopWatch is developed with Vite and React to list movies using OMDB API.I built this for an example of useState, UseEffect, API.
+Movie Paradise is developed with Vite and React to list movies using OMDB API.I built this for an example of useState, UseEffect, API.